 A good way of getting to know what your tenant needs is by hosting an informal interview – this will also give you the chance to set out any expectations you may have.
 A tenant may be vulnerable for a number of reasons – whether they’re disabled, struggling with their mental health or addiction– having a conversation with them directly will give you an idea of who you are renting your property to and what extra measures you may have to take.

 Even if you’ve explained your tenancy agreement and informally interviewed your vulnerable tenants, there is still a chance they could miss rent payments.
 Early intervention is the best solution; do not pressure or threaten your tenant as this may make matters worse – instead, you could refer them to financial support services or their local authority.

 If you or your organisation is struggling with collecting rent, seeking support and advice may help.
 However, all social housing providers must abide by legislation such as the Equality Act 2010 and the Care Act 2014, so you’ll want to make sure you are on the right side of the law when enforcing collection, especially when dealing with vulnerable tenants.

 You can register your interest in our next Effectively Reducing Rent Arrers Training Course here.

 Stay up to date

-Did you know that the Coronavirus Act 2020 prevented landlords from evicting tenants between 29th August 2020 and 31st May 2021?
-Staying up to date with the most recent housing legislation will allow you to determine how best you can support your vulnerable tenants in the current climate.
-In some cases, you may feel the necessity to provide your tenant with this information.
-As of 1st August, the notice period for eviction cases where there are less than 4 months of unpaid rent, is 2 months.
+The Coronavirus Act 2020 prevented landlords from evicting tenants between 29th August 2020 and 31st May 2021?
+Staying up to date with the most recent housing legislation will allow you to determine how you can best support your vulnerable tenants in the current climate.
+Where necessary, it is vital to keep your tenants up to date with this information too.

 Resorting to eviction last